PokemonGoF/PokemonGo-Bot/README.md

 ```

 ### Installation Windows
-(change master to dev for the newer version)
+(change master to dev for the latest version)

 On Windows, you will need to install PyYaml through the installer and not through requirements.txt.